MintyEddie/IP-Logger/README.md

 # IP-Logger
-# By MintyEddie, dcs "mintyeddie"
+# By MintyEddie, discord "mintyeddie"
 This IP Logger sends an Webhook to your Discord Server

 We DO NOT support doxxing IP Tracking or DDoSing, its just a fun project!